Friday, March 21, 2025

 Juniors **Must have chromebooks fully charged**

-(Absent students will make-up test on Thursday, April 18th)
+(Absent students will make up the test on Thursday, April 18th.)

 7:55 Report to rooms for instructions